 As a powerful opioid, heroin is a dangerous drug that causes dependence.
 A key sign of dependence is feeling cravings and withdrawal symptoms when not using the drug.
-Heroin withdrawal is also dangerous when not carefully monitored in a professional detox setting.
+Heroin withdrawal is also dangerous when not carefully monitored in a professional addiction treatment setting.
 Our team at Solutions Based Treatment provides innovative and effective methods for minimizing the onset and complications of withdrawal.

 Why Does Heroin Withdrawal Occur?